 Hydrogen Storage Technology

-A new alloy is reinventing an old technology and making engineers take a second look at hydrogen storage.
-GKN explores the role metal hydrides play in a new infrastructure of storing zero-emission energy with an innovative low-pressure and reliable technology.
+Hydrogen storage technology: GKN Powder Metallurgy is exploring the role metal hydrides play in a new infrastructure of storing zero-emission energy with an innovative low-pressure and reliable technology.

 Zero emissions and energy from renewable sources – Energy storage technology becomes key